ovh/docs/pages/web_cloud/web_hosting/logs_and_statistics/guide.en-us.md

 ![hosting](images/ows-presentation.gif){.thumbnail}

-The dashboard of OVHcloud Web Statistics is presented in 6 sections in the left-hand panel.
+The OVHcloud Web Statistics dashboard presents 7 sections:

 - Dashboard: Visualises the website traffic on your Web Hosting plan.
 - Browsers: Shows a ranking of the most used internet browsers to view your sites.